Single transferable vote: Australia

 Tasmania first used STV for election of members of the Tasmanian House of Assembly from 1896 to 1902.
-In 1909, it began to be used on a permanent basis for Assembly elections.
+In 1909, it began to be used on a permanent basis for House of Assembly elections and to elect all House of Assembly members.
 (Instant-runoff voting was used for elections to the Tasmania Legislative Council (its upper house), with some of the members elected through STV prior to 1946.)

 In 1948, single transferable vote proportional representation on a state-by-state basis became the method for electing Senators to the Australian Senate.
 This change has led to the rise of a number of minor parties such as the Democratic Labor Party, Australian Democrats and Australian Greens who have taken advantage of this system to achieve parliamentary representation and the balance of power.
 From the 1984 election, group ticket voting was introduced to reduce a high rate of informal voting but in 2016, group tickets were abolished to avoid undue influence of preference deals amongst parties that were seen as distorting election results and a form of optional preferential voting was introduced.

 Beginning in the 1970s, Australian states began to reform their upper houses to introduce proportional representation in line with the Federal Senate.
 The first was the South Australian Legislative Council in 1973, which initially used a party list system (replaced with STV in 1982), followed by the single transferable vote being introduced for the New South Wales Legislative Council in 1978, the Western Australian Legislative Council in 1987 and the Victorian Legislative Council in 2003.
 The single transferable vote was also introduced for the elections to the Australian Capital Territory Legislative Assembly after a 1992 referendum.